leandromoreira/cdn-up-and-running/README.md

 ## Adding caching capabilities

-In order for the backend service be cacheable we need to setup the caching policy.
-We'll use the HTTP header [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) to setup what caching behaviour we want.
+For the backend service to be cacheable we need to set up the caching policy.
+We'll use the HTTP header [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) to setup what caching behavior we want.

 ```Lua
 -- we want the content to be cached by 10 seconds OR the provided max_age (ex: /path/to/service?max_age=40 for 40 seconds)